 - a.
 Portage Services Ltd.), a wholly owned subsidiary incorporated in Ontario on January 31, 2011. . - b.
 Portage Pharmaceuticals Ltd. a wholly owned subsidiary incorporated on April 5, 2013 under the laws of the BVI, as a BVI business company. - c.
 Biohaven Pharmaceutical Holding Company Limited ("Biohaven), a private corporation incorporated in BVI on September 25, 2013.
-The Company acquired approximately 54% equity in Biohaven on January 6, 2014.
+The Company acquired approximately 54% equity in Biohaven on January 6, 2014 and continues to hold the same equity interest as at December 31, 2015...